Will the Nets cover the spread vs. the Celtics? Promo Codes, Betting Trends, Records ATS

 Nets Betting Records & Stats

-- Brooklyn and its opponents have scored more than 230.5 combined points twice this season.
+- Brooklyn has played five games this season that have had more than 224.5 combined points scored.

-- Brooklyn's average game total this season has been 231.2, 0.7 more points than this matchup's over/under.
+- The average over/under for Brooklyn's contests this season is 230.1, 5.6 more points than this game's point total.

-- Brooklyn has compiled a perfect 5-0-0 record against the spread this season.
+- So far this season, Brooklyn has put together a 7-1-0 record against the spread.

-- The Nets have won in two of the four contests they have been named as odds-on underdogs in this year.
+- The Nets have come away with three wins in the seven contests they have been listed as the underdogs in this season.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!